greghorne/CoordinateInfo-API/README.md

       Instead of a controller, I tried putting code into an .rb file in /lib.
 This would work in 'development' but once I switched to 'production' then rails couldn't find the /lib/file.rb.
       Googled the issue and tried a number of 'solutions'.
 I never could resolve this issue.

+      repo CoordinateInfoAPI was the previous version I worked on that in the end I just had to dump.